Course summary

 Entry requirements and eligibility

-To apply for this apprenticeship, you must currently be employed full-time and be supported by your employer.
-Your employer will have agreed to cover the apprenticeship costs and allow you to undertake external placements in addition to your place of employment.
+The employer must agree to cover the apprenticeship costs and allow the apprentice to undertake external practice placements in addition to their place of employment.

 You will also need to demonstrate your ability to study to Level 5 foundation degree level and commit to completing the Nursing Associate Apprenticeship programme.